Phone: +386 59 90 07 31 (EU)

 Visit the main square Trg bana Josipa Jelacica that lies at the city’s heart and divides the old town from the new.
 Take the funicular railway built in 1889 to connect the Upper and Lower towns.
 The Upper Town of Zagreb is a unique place for many reasons: the colorful rooftop of St. Marks Church, Lotršcak Tower, Stone Gate and gas street lamps that have to be lit by hand.
 Visit Kaptol, the ecclesiastical district that is largely dominated by the Cathedral of the Assumption of the Blessed Virgin Mary.
-End your walking tour having a deserved treat in the oldest pastry shop of Zagreb – Vincek, or having coffee on the one of terraces in bustling Tkalciceva Street.
+Duration of guided tour: up to 2 hours.

 Private transfer from Zagreb to Split.

-If you want to include some adrenaline activities: largest zip line in Europe above Plitvice Lakes: Have you ever dreamed of Flying?
+If you want to include some adrenaline activities: largest zip line in Europe above Plitvice Lakes: Have you ever dreamed of flying?
 Some says that when they dream of flying they feel they are on top of things in their life and have a special sense of power and control…We can make you feel as if you were flying.
 Imagine being 80 meters above the ground and flying 120 km/h for 2 km with magnificent scenery of Lika below you.

 Continue to Split.
 Check-in the hotel and at leisure.

-Guided Tour of medieval Trogir: Sightseeing in Trogir is a pure joy.
+Guided tour of medieval Trogir: Sightseeing in Trogir is a pure joy.
 It’s a small town and Trogir’s sights are conveniently clustered together, making it an easy walk and easy to understand why it is a UNESCO World Heritage Site.
 See the town center with magnificent cathedral of St. Lovro, built from the 13th to the 15th centuries and considered one of the Adriatic’s most architecturally and artistically important monuments.
 Plenty to explore and enjoy this historical Dalmatian town.
 Duration of guided tour: 1-2 hours.

 After the city tour you will have the time to spend at leisure.
 Enjoy the heart of Split – the famous Split waterfront or Riva where you will feel the friendly and cozy atmosphere of this vibrant city.

-In the morning catamaran to Hvar island.
+In the morning take catamaran to Hvar island.
 Check-in the hotel.

 After Stiniva, it’s off to experience the world-renowned Blue Cave, whose ethereal silvery-blue color is created by the sun as it bathes the inside of the cave through an opening in the roof and is reflected back by the sandy surface below.
 Widely regarded as one of the world’s most beautiful natural phenomena, this cave is a must see.